neilcb/petclinic_spa/README.md

 - A: 7
 - Q: What would you change in the exercise and/or process?
 - A:  I felt this was a fun excersise and really enjoyed using React.
-    Since the exercise was more front end specific, maybe give the develop more options, such as, create a SPA app or Spring     MVC, etc.
+    Since the exercise was more front end specific, maybe give the developer more options, such as, create a SPA app or Spring     MVC, etc.

 ## Table of Contents